Becoming a Day Care Owner

 Day care owners are childcare workers who provide a place, either in their home or in a commercial facility, for children of working parents to stay during the day.
 They are responsible for the safety, health, nutritional needs and educational development of children.

-These workers are often self employed, which allows them to set their own schedules.
+These workers are often self-employed, which allows them to set their own schedules.
 However, day care owners may need to work long hours to accommodate parents' work schedules.
 Both full- and part-time work may be available.

 Step 1: Consider Earning an Associate's Degree

-The BLS also reports that Head Start programs will require workers to pursue an associate's degree or credential in a childcare field.
+The BLS also reports that Head Start programs require workers to pursue an associate's degree or credential in a childcare field.
 Community colleges often offer associate's degree programs in child development and early education.
 Courses of study may include child psychology, first aid, sociology, safety and nutrition.

 Step 2: Gain Work Experience

 Before a childcare worker can operate his or her own day care, he or she must have prior experience in a childcare setting, such as another day care or a preschool or kindergarten class.
 Aspiring day care owners can benefit from working alongside experienced professionals and learning new skills and childcare techniques outside of a classroom setting.